openlegend/core-rules/core/SRD.md

 ## Multi-Bane Specialist

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Able to inflict both banes (see description)

-**Description**

-You have mastered a signature attack that allows you to invoke two banes at once.
-A blast of ice that blinds and slows your enemy, a thunderous shotgun blast that hurls foes back and knocks them to the ground, and a wormtongue song that puts targets to sleep and alters their memory are all examples of a signature attack that could be created with this feat.
+**Description:** You have mastered a signature attack that allows you to invoke two banes at once.
+A blast of ice that blinds and slows your enemy, a thunderous shotgun blast that hurls foes back and knocks them to the ground, and a wormtongue song that puts targets to sleep and alters their memory are all examples of a signature attack that could be created with this feat. \newline

-**Effect**

-Choose two banes that you are able to inflict and that share a common prerequisite attribute.
+**Effect:** Choose two banes that you are able to inflict and that share a common prerequisite attribute.
 You are able to inflict both banes with a single attack.
 The required attribute score for combining the banes is equal to the sum of their power levels (e.g., combining knockdown and slowed, both power level 2, would require an attribute score of 4).
 If the banes target different defenses, you choose which defense your attack targets.
 On a successful attack roll, the target is inflicted with both banes.
-They each persist independently of one another and must be resisted separately.
+They each persist independently of one another and must be resisted separately. \newline

-**Special**: In order to benefit from the bane focus feat when using a multi-bane attack, you must possess bane focus for both banes.
+**Special:** In order to benefit from the bane focus feat when using a multi-bane attack, you must possess bane focus for both banes.

 ## Overpowering Strike

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Might 4

-**Description**

-The sheer force of your attacks is so great that you send opponents flying.
+**Description:** The sheer force of your attacks is so great that you send opponents flying. \newline

-**Effect**

-Each time you deal damage using a weapon with the forceful property, you can choose to push the target five feet away from you.
+**Effect:** Each time you deal damage using a weapon with the forceful property, you can choose to push the target five feet away from you.

 ## Natural Defense (I - III)

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Fortitude 3
 -   **Tier 2**: Fortitude 5
 -   **Tier 3**: Fortitude 7

-**Description**

-Whether through draconic heritage, a cyborg exoskeleton, or just a lifetime of conditioning, your skin is tough as nails, allowing your body to deflect blows that would cripple others.
+**Description:** Whether through draconic heritage, a cyborg exoskeleton, or just a lifetime of conditioning, your skin is tough as nails, allowing your body to deflect blows that would cripple others. \newline

-**Effect**

-When you are not wearing armor, you gain an armor bonus to your Toughness and Evasion defenses.
+**Effect:** When you are not wearing armor, you gain an armor bonus to your Toughness and Evasion defenses.
 You may still gain this bonus when wielding a shield.
 Your armor bonus is determined by your tier in this
 feat:

--   **Tier 1** - +2 armor bonus
+-   **Tier 1** - +3 armor bonus

--   **Tier 2** - +4 armor bonus
+-   **Tier 2** - +5 armor bonus

--   **Tier 3** - +6 armor bonus
+-   **Tier 3** - +7 armor bonus

 ## Potent Bane

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**: Ability to invoke the chosen bane

-**Description**

-You are so adept at a particular form of attack that your foes struggle to shake off the effects.
+**Description:** You are so adept at a particular form of attack that your foes struggle to shake off the effects.
 Perhaps the flames of your fireballs burn hotter.
 Or maybe you've developed a special chemical to mix in with your blinding powder.
-Whatever the source and whatever the effect, your enemies cower before your legendary attack.
+Whatever the source and whatever the effect, your enemies cower before your legendary attack. \newline

-**Effect**

-Choose one bane that you can invoke and that has a duration of "resist ends".
+**Effect:** Choose one bane that you can invoke and that has a duration of "resist ends".
 When a target makes a resist roll to shake off your invocation of the chosen bane, they roll two d20s and use the lower die.

 ## Reactionary Berserker

 **Cost:** 2 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:
     -   Will 5
     -   Berserker

-**Description**

-Your berserker nature is ever-present, waiting to be unleashed at a moment's notice.
+**Description:** Your berserker nature is ever-present, waiting to be unleashed at a moment's notice. \newline

-**Effect**

-You can enter a rage (as per the berserker feat) as a free action even when it is not your turn.
+**Effect:** You can enter a rage (as per the berserker feat) as a free action even when it is not your turn.
 You may choose to rage in reaction to another action, such as an enemy's attack, spell, or insult.
 You may even declare your intent to rage after the action has been resolved (such as